9 Big Signs Of A Satisfying Sex Life

 The truth, and this shouldn’t come as much of a surprise, is that there isn’t one single definition of “satisfying sex.”
 What’s satisfying to one person may not be satisfying to another.
 It’s all about what feels good for each particular individual and what matters most to them when it comes to sex.

-So, to get you thinking about how you feel about your sex life, below are nine signs that suggest someone has a satisfying sex life, based on the aforementioned measuring tools used by researchers to assess sexual satisfaction.
+So, to get you thinking about how you feel about your sex life, below are nine signs that suggest someone has a satisfying sex life, based on the aforementioned measuring tools.
 They may not fully capture what satisfaction looks like for everyone, but they can offer some interesting insights for any person looking to gauge how they feel about their intimate world — and what areas, if any, could use some improvement.

 1. You feel content with your current sex life.